Advanced-Computer-Lab-2022/KIMOS/README.md

 returns all the unseen notifications

-### POST the systems processes the new status of the refund
+### POST the system processes the new status of the refund
 ```http
   POST /users/refundStatus
 ```